raza23/pfwtfp-code-from-pseudocode-average-an-array-atl-web-042219-gap/README.md

 #### Why Did you Drop the `number_count`

 While pseudocoding, it helps to know that our method depends on knowing on the count of numbers in our collection.
-However, this programming language, Ruby, has an awesome built-in command for finding the number of members in a collection called `count`.
+However, this _particular_ programming language, Ruby, has an awesome built-in command for finding the number of members in an `Array` called `count`.
 Is there any way that the information we expect to be passed in would be _different_ from what Ruby calculated?
 The answer is clearly "no." So, we can _hide_ that complexity.

-Would you rather write (and which is less error-prone?):
+From:

 ```ruby
 collection = [1,2,3]